-The next fundamental foundation for sustainability is the economic foundation.
-The measure we use is C.O.D.
-C.O.D. stands for ‘cash on delivery’.
-This means we pay for all of our goods and services on delivery and approval.
-ALARA does not have a ‘creditor ledger’ and we believe this is an appropriate economic measure for several reasons.
+The next fundamental pillar of sustainability is the economic foundation.
+The measure we use is ‘cash on delivery’ or C.O.D.
+This means we do not have a creditor ledger and pay for all of our goods and services on delivery and approval.

-The first reason is that it values food properly.
-Before Alex Smith (founder) started Alara he lived for a year without using any money, however he found it was not possible to live without food.
-This taught Alex that food is a much more valuable commodity than money is.
-‘It’s not valuing food correctly then if suppliers send us this vital food and we also expect them to supply us with credit’ says Alex.
+Firstly, it values food properly.
+Before Alex Smith started Alara, he lived for a year without using any money, but he found it was impossible to live without food.
+This taught him that food is a much more valuable commodity than money is.

-The second reason that we use C.O.D as a measure is that cash flow is the reality of all business.
-We exist as a food business in a Bio-diverse network of both suppliers and customers.
-Valuing, appreciating and supporting our suppliers is a key step for us to engender long-term, sustainable, valued relationships with our suppliers.
+Secondly, cash flow is the reality of all business.
+We exist as a food business in a bio-diverse network of both suppliers and customers.
+Valuing, appreciating and supporting our suppliers is a key step for us to establish valued relationships with them.

-The third reason we use C.O.D as our economic measure is that it encourages us as a business to minimise ‘economic’ waste.
-We can’t rely on our suppliers to provide us with cash flow to cover when we make mistakes.
-This means we have to consider carefully opportunities before we take them and make sure that when we fail we fail as cheaply as we can.
+Lastly, we use C.O.D to encourage us as a business to minimise ‘economic’ waste.
+We can’t rely on our suppliers to provide us with cash flow to cover us when we make mistakes.
+This means we have to carefully consider opportunities before we take them on.